Planning on heading overseas? Lucky you. Planning on taking your smartphone? You might want to keep reading.

 A cheaper option is to swap your Australian SIM card for a local prepaid SIM upon arrival.
 Internet access will work out about 90% cheaper (depending on where you land) and you can make low-rate calls to local numbers.

-make sure that your handset can be unlocked from your network, and is compatible with the local networks.
-SIM cards can usually be purchased at airports; and though it may cost you more, airport retailers are accustomed to dealing with travellers and you can be confident it will be good to go from the minute you leave the terminal.
+You’ll need to make sure that your handset can be unlocked from your network, and is compatible with local networks.
+SIM cards can usually be purchased at airports; though it may cost you more, airport retailers are accustomed to dealing with travellers, and you can be confident it will be good to go from the minute you leave the terminal.

 5. Leave Your Phone at Home